 When the Repository has been updated (see Updating the Repository) and a new version of an already installed Template or Script has been found, the special icon appears beside the file in the Templates or Script list of the Repository Dialog.
-Also, if the Template or Script is open in the editor then the icon appears in the File Bar by the Repository Menu.
-To install the new version either click the Update button in the Repository Dialog or the Update menu option in the Repository Menu of the File Bar above each editor.
+Also, if the Template or Script is open in the editor then the icon appears in the topright corner of the editor.
+To install the new version either click the Update button in the Repository Dialog or the Update from Repository menu option in the Repository Menu.
 The Repository Dialog can display a list of all available versions of a file in the Repository and indicates which version is currently installed.